scottBowles/xmas2022/README.md

 ### Svelte

 To get a quick feel for Svelte, you can go to https://component-party.dev/ and see some common components alongside Vue equivalents.
-The Svelte docs are good.
+Beyond that, Svelte docs are good.

 ### SvelteKit